tnhu/kanji/README.md

 mouseenter mouseout mousemove mouseleave mouseover hover
 ```

 Kanji binds non-delegable events to target elements directly.
 This approach helps to boost performance but results a downside: When a component which has non-delegable actions is detached from the page, all bound handlers are lost.
-When it's attached to the page again, it's developers' duty to tell Kanji to re-initialize the component by sending a 'com:init' notification manually.
+When it's attached to the page again, it's developers' duty to tell Kanji to re-initialize the component by sending a `'com:init'`
+notification manually.

+A component has non-delegable events must specify `lazy="false"` in order to get its actions bound correctly.

 #### Kanji internal notifications

-Kanji notifies 'com:not-found' when it tries to initialize a component but its implementation is not found.
+Kanji notifies `'com:not-found'` when it tries to initialize a component but its implementation is not found.
 Frameworks built on top of Kanji can capture this notification to do some handy stuff like fetching scripts or error reporting, etc.

-You are able to force Kanji to initialize a component by sending a 'com:init' notification.
+You are able to force Kanji to initialize a component by sending a `'com:init'` notification.

 **Syntax:**